Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Covariance estimators

 An estimator based on machine learning is proposed, employing the Residual Neural Network (ResNet) architecture~\cite{he2016deep}.
+Starting from the sample covariance matrix $\mathbf{S}$, the ResNet applies repeated residual updates of the form

-The implementation builds upon Convolutional Neural Networks (CNNs)~\cite{brownlee2018deep}, which are designed to process grid-structured inputs and exploit strong spatial dependencies within local regions of the grid.
+where $\mathcal{F}$ denotes a generic neural network module.
+In the present implementation, $\mathcal{F}$ is constructed using Convolutional Neural Networks (CNNs)~\cite{brownlee2018deep}, which are well suited for processing grid-structured inputs and for exploiting local spatial dependencies within the input representation.
 ResNet improves CNNs by introducing a novel neural architecture that incorporates \emph{skip connections}~\cite{nielsen2015neural}, allowing information from one layer to propagate to non-contiguous layers.
 Specifically, ResNet contains connections between layer $i$ and layer $(i + r)$ for $r > 1$, where $i$ is an arbitrary layer and $r$ denotes the skip length.

+The CNN learning process operates as follows: a \emph{filter} is applied to the input to detect local patterns, producing a corresponding \emph{feature map}.
+An activation function is then applied element-wise after each layer to introduce nonlinearity, regulate signal propagation, and constrain the output to a desired range of values.
 Figure~\ref{architecture}(a) illustrates the architecture of the residual block used for the covariance matrix denoising, setting $r = 2$.

-The CNN learning process operates as follows: a \emph{filter} is applied to the input layer to detect patterns, producing a \emph{feature map} as the output.
-An activation function is then applied element-wise after each layer to introduce nonlinearity, regulate signal propagation, and constrain the output within a desired range of values.